datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 ## Backup Service
 * Fixed a bug that prevented the deletion of compressed commit logs from the backup staging directory.
 (OPSC-17075)
 * Improved opscenterd error handling of backup status updates after a the backup for an agent has already been marked as complete.
 (OPSC-17641)
-* Support for azure env HTTPS PROXY provided by addition of variables {{azure_proxy_host}} and {{azure_proxy_port}}  in `opscenterd.conf`.
+* Support for Azure env HTTPS PROXY provided by addition of variables `azure_proxy_host` and azure_proxy_port`  in `opscenterd.conf`.
 (OPSC-17645)
 * Updated rolling restarts during the point in time restore for a single datacenter so only the nodes in the specified datacenter will be restarted.
 (OPSC-16542)
 * Fixed a bug when handling special characters in dropped columns when restoring a table schema.
 (OPSC-17640)
 * Enabled the compression option for Azure backup destinations.
 (OPSC-17654)
-* Fixed an issue that prevented the backup and restore of tables using storage attached indexes in DSE 6.9.
+* Fixed an issue that prevented the backup and restore of tables using Storage-Attached Indexes (SAI) in DSE 6.9.
 (OPSC-17678)

 ## Monitoring
-* Resolved a bug that caused html tags to appear in the description of triggered alerts.
+* Resolved a bug that caused HTML tags to appear in the description of triggered alerts.
 (OPSC-17624)
-* Added solr index searcher metrics for solr tables.
+* Added Solr index searcher metrics for Solr tables.
 (OPSC-17680)

 ## UI
-* Fixed an issue in the ui where several lists of keyspace would not display more than 25 items.
+* Fixed an issue in the UI where several lists of keyspace would not display more than 25 items.
 (OPSC-17663)

 # Release Notes for OpsCenter 6.8.42
 31 January 2025